roseengineering/crystalweb/README.md

 capacitance.

-The script operates by drilling the Nanovna down to the series resonance point of the crystal and measures its Cm, Lm, and Rm values using the phase shift measurement method.
+The script operates by drilling the Nanovna down to the series resonance point of the crystal and measuring its Cm, Lm, and Rm values using the phase shift measurement method.
 When the measurement is finished the Nanovna's sweep frequency range will be restored to what it was before the script was run.